readingoutreach/Reading-Festival-Outreach-2016/festival.md

 ### Wednesday 24th
 We will be doing outreach in two locations — Carey Baptist will be handing out 10,000 maps of Reading at the station

-We will be leading teams in Reading town centre with [1-2-1 evangelism and HOTS](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-town-24ampm.html) (Healing On The Streets).
+We will be leading teams in Reading town centre with [1-2-1 evangelism and HOTS](http://jesusdiedfor.me/event/festival-town-24ampm.html) (Healing On The Streets).

 ### Thursday 25th
-Lunchtime at the [Tesco Booze Run](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-booze-run-25th.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Lunchtime at the [Tesco Booze Run](http://jesusdiedfor.me/event/festival-booze-run-25am.html) with 1-2-1 witnessing (with Healing & Prophecy)

-Afternoon at the [Riverside](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-riverside-25pm.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Afternoon at the [Riverside](http://jesusdiedfor.me/event/festival-riverside-25pm.html) with 1-2-1 witnessing (with Healing & Prophecy)

 ### Friday 26th
-Lunchtime at the [Tesco Booze Run](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-booze-run-26am.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Lunchtime at the [Tesco Booze Run](http://jesusdiedfor.me/event/festival-booze-run-26am.html) with 1-2-1 witnessing (with Healing & Prophecy)

-Afternoon at the [Riverside](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-riverside-26pm.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Afternoon at the [Riverside](http://jesusdiedfor.me/event/festival-riverside-26pm.html) with 1-2-1 witnessing (with Healing & Prophecy)

-Evening please join us for a time of [Worship & Soaking in the Holy Spirit](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/Soaking-200816.html)
+Evening please join us for a time of [Worship & Soaking in the Holy Spirit](http://jesusdiedfor.me/event/Soaking-200816.html)

 ### Saturday 27th
-Lunchtime at the [Tesco Booze Run](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-riverside-am.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Morning with The Gate (training then outreach)  [Riverside](http://jesusdiedfor.me/event/turning-training.html) with 1-2-1 witnessing (with Healing & Prophecy)

-Afternoon at the [Riverside](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-riverside-pm.html) with 1-2-1 witnessing (with Healing & Prophecy)
+Afternoon at the [Riverside](http://jesusdiedfor.me/event/festival-riverside-27pm.html) with 1-2-1 witnessing (with Healing & Prophecy)

 ### Sunday 28th
-Carey Baptist will be leading an outreach team to the Riverside during the [afternoon](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-riverside-pm.html)
+Carey Baptist will be leading an outreach team to the Riverside during the [afternoon](http://jesusdiedfor.me/event/festival-riverside-28pm.html)

 ### Please keep us in your prayers
-The Turning team are going to [Liverpool](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/liverpool.html) to train the Liverpool churches in evangelism and lead the outreach there.
+The Turning team are going to [Liverpool](http://jesusdiedfor.me/event/liverpool.html) to train the Liverpool churches in evangelism and lead the outreach there.